16 Top-Rated Attractions & Things to Do in Biarritz

 Port Vieux Beach

-This small, sheltered beach of Le Port Vieux is an excellent choice for families with children.
-The beach is found in a rocky inlet of the Port Vieux (Old Harbor) near the city center.
+This sheltered Plage du Port Vieux is an excellent choice for families with children.
+The small sandy beach nestles in a rocky inlet of the Port Vieux (Old Harbor) near the city center.

 Cité de l'Océan

-In a sleek contemporary building close to the Plage de la Milady, this museum is dedicated to educating the public about the science of the oceans.
+Near the Plage de la Milady, the Cité de l'Océan (City of the Ocean) is entirely dedicated to the science of oceanography.
 The museum's creative and interactive exhibits make learning about ocean-related topics fun and interesting.

 Exhibits focus on specific concepts, such as climate change and the origin of waves.
 A virtual surfing experience allows visitors to feel what it's like to ride the ocean waves without getting wet.
 In a small theater, the museum screens a 3-D show, which simulates being in a submarine 1,000 meters underwater.